Grandma: You shouldn’t drink alcohol! You’ll kill your brain cells and they won’t grow back!

 Amputee patients who were struggling with pain from their phantom limb were found to be experiencing this pain due to the neural connections not being able to fire properly.
 However, when the patients were able to see their functioning limb working properly in the mirror the pain began to reduce.
 So Ramachandran utilised mirror boxes to show amputee patients their functioning limb performing normally.

 Why mirror boxes?
-Well due to the reflection the brain was tricked into thinking that their functioning limb was in fact their phantom limb allowing the neural connections to fire properly again.
-Continued practice and use of the mirror box over time lead to a significant reduction in pain sensation.
+Well due to the reflection the brain was tricked into thinking that their functioning limb was in fact their phantom limb this allowed the neural connections to fire properly again.
+Continued practice and use of the mirror box over time lead to a significant reduction in pain.

 The woman who relearned balance using her tongue

 Cheryl was prescribed a drug called Gantamicin for an ailment, but little did she or her doctors know that taking it in high doses can damage what is known as the vestibular apparatus, which is responsible for helping us maintain our balance and relaying information regarding our body position to the brain.

 This is located in the inner ear and comprises of three small canals, in which microscopic hairs exist surrounded by a small pool of liquid.
 When we move the liquid moves, moving the hairs which then send signals to the brain informing it that we are moving.

 Put simply, if this is damaged it can make life extremely difficult.
 Individuals with a damaged vestibular apparatus struggle with staying upright and are constantly falling over, even when they can stand upright, they still suffer with the sensation of falling.
 Many, of these individuals develop mental health issues due to a severe decrease in quality of life.